 Style of Music

-Most guitars can place most styles of music.
+Most guitars can play most styles of music.
 But there’s no denying that some are suited more to some genres better than others.

 For example if you want to play fingerstyle or have your heart set on singer songwriter type songs then an acoustic guitar is what you want.
 Alternatively if you love rock music then you’re going to need an electric guitar.